 Sadly, there are still politicians, commentators and shock jocks today who, along with a depressing number of White Australians, argue Australia does not have a black armband history.
-To those people I say, follow Henry Rollins’s advice, leave Australia, look back, and learn!
+And to those people, I say, follow Henry Rollins’s advice, leave Australia, look back, and learn!

 And to everyone, read books by Indigenous writers, like Alice Nannup.
-Hopefully, as I did, you will gain a greater understanding of Australia’s real history.
+Hopefully, you will gain a greater understanding of Australia’s real history as I did.
 If you’re lucky, you may also find a connection.

 When The Pelican Laughed is now out of print.
 There is an entry for it on Trove at the National Library of Australia.
 But your best chance of buying a copy of this remarkable book is probably Google and browsing second-hand bookshops.

 Alice Nannup’s author page on the Fremantle Press website records that she married and raised ten children.
 Known as “Nan” to everyone who knew her, Alice lived in Geraldton surrounded by her friends and extended family until she passed away in November 1995, aged eighty-four.